davestewart/classic-shell-win10/README.md

 1. Right click on the Classic Shell start button, and select "Settings"
 2. In the "Skin" tab, select the "Windows 10" skin

-At this point, the Start Menu will have the proper padding, but not bitmaps.
-See the next section on how to fix this.
+At this point, the Start Menu will have the proper padding and font sizes, but not bitmaps.
+The next section explains how to load them.

 ### Load the Windows 10 settings and icons